mrc-ide/hypatia/README.md

 What is special about using `README.Rmd` instead of just `README.md`?
 You can include R chunks like so:

-You’ll still need to render `README.Rmd` regularly, to keep `README.md` up-to-date.
+You will still need to render `README.Rmd` regularly, to keep `README.md` up-to-date.

 You can also embed plots, for example: